awslabs/duvet/design/witness/decisions.md

    functions, not the exact lines a proof consulted.
-The question stays open at the finer level: whether and how clause- or invariant-level closure precision is recoverable from the artifact.
+The question stays open at the finer level: whether and how clause- or invariant-level closure precision is recoverable from the artifact — under Decision 17 this investigation is normative (its answer sets the shipped floor), not optional polish.
    Flagged for return at the 2026-07-28 PR review.*

 2. **Identifying which obligation is which in failure reports.**
    Under Decision 14, a multi-witness failure lists the bound